martinkirch/showergel/README.rst

 Although a single Liquidsoap_ script is able to create a radio stream, some features must be implemented externally.
 This project implements such features with Python scripts.
+Those scripts are intended to run on the same machine as Liquidsoap, and have only been tested under Linux.

 License: GPL_.